- Academic Advisors

 Walk-ins are limited to five minutes per student, so they are really only for times when you just need your advisor to process something: add a class you have already picked out, drop a class where you don't need to talk through the decision, that type of thing.
 Walk-ins are first-come, first-served.
 If you have a question or a situation that will take longer than is appropriate for a walk-in, the advising staff will help you schedule an appointment for a later date.

-Brian Endres keeps an open door policy.
-Students are welcome to walk in and stop by anytime his office door is open!
-However, if students want to guarantee that he will be available, contact him to set up an appointment ahead of time.
+Katie Bush-Glenn and Brian Endres keep an open door policy.
+Students are welcome to walk in and stop by anytime their office doors are open!
+However, if students want to guarantee that they will be available, contact them to set up an appointment ahead of time.

 When should I email my advisor?

 Emailing your advisor with questions you have is another great way to connect.
 Keep in mind that, due to the limitations of written communication, conversing over email is not the same as talking one-on-one with your advisor in person.
 As a general rule, stick to questions that are primarily transactional in nature: